+Start the trip feet first.
 Downtown Anchorage is easy to walk, with a grid of numbered and lettered streets, wide sidewalks and plenty of parks and paths.
 More importantly, there’s a lot clustered in the city center.
-Follow these step-by-step instructions for a great itinerary in Anchorage, no car needed.
+Follow these step-by-step instructions for a great itinerary in Anchorage, without any need for a vehicle.

 Grab a smoothie, some pastries or a breakfast sandwich at a nearby coffee shop, then head to the Alaska Public Lands Information Center.
 Rangers lead a 45-minute walking tour around downtown detailing Alaska history, and Anchorage’s connections to national parks, state lands and other public spaces.
 It might inspire you to roam a little farther.